tommasorigon/logisticVB/em_logistic_tutorial.md

 ## Failure of the Newton-Raphson algorithm in logistic regression

-The aim of this paragraph is to show that the Newton-Raphson algorithm, sometimes called also "Fisher scoring", can fail even though the maximum likelihood estimate (MLE) is well defined.
+The aim of this paragraph is to show that the Newton-Raphson algorithm for logistic regression, sometimes called also "Fisher scoring", can fail even though the maximum likelihood estimate (MLE) is well defined.
 To clarify, this problem is **not** related to the so-called *separability issue*: in the latter case, the MLE simply does not exists.
 We consider the following dataset having a binary output `y` and continous covariate.

 ```r
 y <- c(rep(0,50),1,rep(0,50),0,rep(0,5),rep(1,10))        # Binary outcomes